 What Else to See in Hamburg

-Obviously, there are plenty more things to see and do in Hamburg than what we have covered in our walking tour.
 Places like the bohemian Sternschanze & St. Pauli districts, the iconic Reeperbahn, the beautiful Planten un Blomen park, the winding alleys and mansions of Treppenviertel Blankenese, and many more sights all deserve to be seen.

 Where to Stay in Hamburg

-Since most of Hamburgâs attractions are located in the city center area, it is best to select a hotel close to the center.
 Even if you stay further out, it’s a good idea to stay anywhere on the metro line (i.e. 5-minute walk from the nearest metro station), which is part of Hamburg’s excellent public transit system.

-Hostel: Generator Hostel, a great choice right next to the Central railway station.
+Hostel: Generator Hostel, a great choice right next to the Central Railway Station

-Mid-range: Hotel EuropÀischer Hof Hamburg, an excellent choice within 2 minutes of the Central railway station.
+Mid-range: Hotel Europäischer Hof Hamburg, an excellent choice within 2 minutes of the Central railway station

 Splurge: Hotel Atlantic Kempinski Hamburg, a sumptuous top-choice pick on the Alster that has been the first choice of celebrities visiting Hamburg.
-It has also served as a set for numerous films.
+It has also served as a set for numerous films

 Now, what do you think?
 Did you enjoy our self-guided walking tour of Hamburg?
 Are there any other stops that we should be adding?
 Share your thoughts with us in the comments below!